 The general investment goals of DPFP are broad in nature in order to encompass the purpose of DPFP and its investments.
 By achieving allocation and performance objectives consistently, the long-term investment goals of DPFP are expected to be achieved.
-The goals and objectives as outlined in the Investment Policy Statement (IPS) are as follows:
+The goals, objectives and constraints as outlined in the Investment Policy Statement (IPS) are as follows: